JayNightmare/KU-Javadoc-Generator/README.md

 2. Insert appropriate Javadoc comments into the code.
 3. Replace the original file with the documented version.

-This tool is designed for teaching and learning: students keep control of their own API keys and can use free-tier access from Groq.
+This tool is designed for teaching and learning: students keep control of their own API keys and can use free-tier access from OpenRouter, Groq, or any OpenAI-compatible provider.

 ---